 Use a fan to keep air circulating inside the vehicle so condensation and mildew cannot form in dead air spaces.
 Allow air to circulate inside closets and cabinets (leave doors partially open).
 Please keep in mind that a closed cabinet full of stored goods prevents circulation and allows the exterior temperature to cause condensation.
+The natural tendency would be to close the vehicle tightly during cold weather.
+This will actually compound the problem.
+Simply put, you need to remove some of the warm air, and allow some cool outside air to get inside the vehicle, so the furnace will not recycle the humid interior air.

-Note: Your trailer is not designed, nor intended, for permanent housing.
+NOTICE: Your trailer is not designed, nor intended, for permanent housing.
 Use of this product for long term or permanent occupancy may lead to premature deterioration of structure, interior finishes, fabrics, carpeting, and drapes.
 Damage or deterioration due to long-term occupancy may not be considered normal, and may under the terms of the warranty constitute misuse, abuse, or neglect, and may therefore reduce the warranty protection.

-What are molds?
+What are molds ?